simple-guy1/bitcoin-full-node-guide/README.md

 which ensures that after opening lid user password is required.<br>

 To be able to connect from my client laptop to the linux server I had to setup `openssh-server` according to this [guide](https://phoenixnap.com/kb/how-to-enable-ssh-on-debian).
-For a firewall I didnt use ufw as I had some issues with it and open ports directly in **iptables** following this [tutorial](https://adamtheautomator.com/iptables-rules/).<br>
+For a firewall I didnt use ufw as I had some issues with it and open ports directly in **iptables** following this [tutorial](https://adamtheautomator.com/iptables-rules/).
+Regarding iptables tables I found [this repository](https://github.com/trimstray/iptables-essentials#debian-based), which has a ton of useful info.<br>

 Once I enabled SSH I had to upload my client's SSH key to the server.
 I faced a small issue, because this wasn't my first server setup I had to reset server's fingerprint on my client with command `ssh-keygen -R <IP address of the server>`.
 To ssh into server without inserting user password run `ssh-copy-id -i ~/.ssh/<client-ssh-key>.pub <server-ip-address>`.